pawelc/docs/tidy1.md

-Phoneme Recognition Using Time Delay Neural Networks Boosted Backpropagation Learning for Training Deep Modular Networks Training Stochastic Model Recognition Algorithms as Networks can Lead to Maximum Mutual Information Estimation of Parameters Combining hidden Markov model and neural network classifiers A hybrid continuous speech recognition system using segmental neural nets with hidden Markov models Artificial Neural Networks and their Application to Sequence Recognition Time-Warping Network: A Hybrid Framework for Speech Recognition An introduction to the application of the theory of probabilistic functions of a Markov process to automatic speech recognition
-Identifying and attacking the saddle point problem in high-dimensional non-convex optimization
+Phoneme Recognition Using Time Delay Neural Networks Boosted Backpropagation Learning for Training Deep Modular Networks Training Stochastic Model Recognition Algorithms as Networks can Lead to Maximum Mutual Information Estimation of Parameters Identifying and attacking the saddle point problem in high-dimensional non-convex optimization
 All you need is a good init